carthage-college/django-djspace/README.md

 6. create admin class in application/admin.py

-7. email template for after submission and print view on admin dashboard
+7. create the email template for after submission and print view on admin dashboard

 8. update application/views.py if need be

 9. update templates/application/form.html if need be

-10. update the UPLOAD_FORMS dictionary with the name of the model in lowercase
+10. update the UPLOAD_FORMS dictionary with the name of the model in lowercase: dashboard/views.py

 # New Field added to a Model